emddutton/static_playground/about.md

 permalink: /aboutus/
 ---

 <p>Gemini Beer Company is owned and operated by husband and wife Chris and Beth Dutton.
 It's a labor of love.
-Love of good beer.
-Love of good food.
-Love of friends to share both with.
+Love of good beer and love of friends to share it with.</p>

-Yes, they are both Geminis.
+<p>Yes, they are both Geminis.
 They are also, like many Coloradans, originally from somewhere else.
-Gemini is the manifestation of that duality many of us share in our hearts and spirits.</p>
+Gemini is the manifestation of that duality many of us share in our hearts and spirits.

-<p>Craft beer has always been an allure for Chris dating back to college when found money meant splurging on Saranac and an extra Taco Bell bean burrito.</p>
+Craft beer has always been an allure for Chris dating back to college when found money meant splurging on Saranac and an extra Taco Bell bean burrito.</p>

-<p>His switch to brewing beer started with his passion for crafting food.
-When given the opportunity for four-day work weeks he spent his Mondays off watching food channel and making his wife surprise dinners.
-Leftovers came to work to be shared with co-workers.
-One of these co-workers thought he might like brewing beer and gave him his old homebrewing equipment.
-Chris's response at the time was "this looks like a pain in the ass" and he left it in his basement for five years.
-Eventually another co-worker found him out, took him to a homebrew store to get the ingredients to make a Fat Tire clone.
-He was hooked from there.</p>

-<p>Chris has been brewing passionately both professionally and at home ever since.
-That original devotion to quality food is still there and sometimes manifests itself in his beer.
-Look for food inspired one offs like deconstructed Mississippi Mud Pie Brown Ale and various candy bars in beer form. </p>
+<p>Chris has been brewing passionately both professionally and at home since 2009.
+He's won professional awards ranging from smaller competitions like the Los Angeles International Beer Competition to the Colorado State Fair and a World Beer Cup.</p>

+<p>Chris's approach to craft beer is foremost a devotion to quality and creativity.
+Fruit forward ipa's, malty browns and roasty stouts pave the way for  passion projects such as barrel aged Belgian beers, deconstructed desserts (Mississippi Mud Pie Brown Ale, anyone?) and pushing boundaries on beer styles.
+Look for that creative drive to fuel constant innovation and new beers.</p>